-Transition to Kindergarten (TTK) is a kindergarten program for children who turn four years old by August 31 and do not have access to high-quality early learning experiences prior to kindergarten.
+Transition to Kindergarten (TTK) is a kindergarten program for children who turn four years old by August 31 of the current year and do not have access to high-quality early learning experiences prior to kindergarten.
 Additionally, they have been deemed by a school district, through a screening process and/or other instrument(s), to be in need of additional preparation to be successful in kindergarten the following year.

-GOOD NEWS!
-Beginning in the 2023-24 school year, the Mead School District is expanding the Transition to Kindergarten (TTK) program to additional elementary schools.
-Applications are currently in review, and if a student is identified as a potential TTK candidate (meets preliminary qualifications), parents/guardians will receive a call to schedule a screening appointment for the child.
-Screening appointments will begin in mid-May at the TTK building sites.
+If you are interested in learning more about the TTK program, you can begin the process by filling out the interest form for your neighborhood school at the link below.
+As interest forms are reviewed, and if a student is identified as a potential TTK candidate (meets preliminary qualifications), parents/guardians will receive a call to schedule a screening appointment for the child.
+Screening appointments will begin in mid-April at the TTK building sites.

 Why Transition to Kindergarten?

 Research shows children who attend a Pre-K program continue to outperform students who do not attend and have long-term academic achievement.
 Additionally, students in the program will work toward becoming well-rounded students better prepared for school.

 Transitional Kindergarten aligns with Priority Area 1 (Ensure academic success and high levels of learning for ALL students), Priority Area 4 (Connecting School, Family & Community) and Priority Area 5 (Whole Child: Safe, Challenged & Supported).

 Difference between Transition to Kindergarten & Regular Kindergarten

 In Transition to Kindergarten students are exposed to Common Core and Content Standards.
 In regular Kindergarten the emphasis is on mastery of Common Core and Content Standards.